Klvxn/Klvxn/README.md

 <h1> Hi there, call me Kelvin 👋🏼 </h1>

-- 🙋🏽‍♂️ I'm a Backend Developer with basic knowledge of AWS cloud services and currently looking for internship or entry level positions.
+- 🙋🏽‍♂️ I'm a Backend Developer currently with Django, Flask and basic knowledge of AWS.
 - 🌱 I'm learning to build RESTful APIs using <a href="https://django-rest-framework.org"> DRF </a> and <a href="https://fastapi.tiangolo.com"> FastAPI </a>
 - 👬 I’m looking to collaborate on any Django/DRF related projects.
 - 💬 Ask me about anything Django related.